pipeops-dev/pipeops-docs/docs/addons/addon-settings.md

 This documentation provides a comprehensive guide to managing and configuring add-on settings in PipeOps.
 With PipeOps, you can easily customize various aspects of your add-on to meet specific requirements and optimize its performance.

-## Addon add-on Settings
+## Access add-on Settings

-To access addon settings:
+To access add-on settings:

 - Navigate to your add-on's main page on PipeOps.
 - Click on the "**Settings**" tab to access the add-on settings dashboard.

-## Exploring Individual Addon Settings
+## Explore Individual Addon Settings

 The add-on settings dashboard is organized into several subsections, each catering to specific configuration areas: